 Cyber Security Conferences & Workshops in Alaska

 Thanks to Alaska’s weather and relative isolation, the state lacks the high-profile conferences and workshops of the Lower 48.
-The following two events are the biggest for cyber security within Alaska:
+The following event is the biggest for cyber security within Alaska:

 - SANS Alaska: While it doesn’t come every year, the SANS Institute stopped in Anchorage for a weeklong intensive training in 2016 and may return.
 At the inaugural training, attendees had a choice between two courses: one in hacking techniques and the other in industrial cyber security basics.